naheim/paleoLabExercises/lab3.md

 5. Look through the service documentation for the appropriate route (based on your answer to Question 2).
 Find out how to extend the age search to range from the Miocene Epoch through to the Pleistocene Epoch.
 Give the new data query URL.

-6. I want the data query to show me the paleocoordinates (i.e., paleolatitude and paleolongitude) of each data point.
+6. You want the data query to show me the paleocoordinates (i.e., paleolatitude and paleolongitude) of each data point.
 Give the updated data query URL.

 ## Diversity, Origination and Extinction in R
 In this final part of the lab exercise, you will construct a diversity curve and calculate origination and extinction rates for the bryozoan class Stenolaemata.